ZhouWangqian/zhouwangqian.github.io/content/happenings/index.md

 ### June 2024

-Graduated from Beijing Foreign Studies University with the honorary title of Outstanding Graduate of Beijing (北京市優秀畢業生).<br>
+Graduated from Beijing Foreign Studies University with the honorary title of Outstanding Graduate of Beijing.<br>
 {{< hscroll >}}
 ![](2024Jun_BFSU1.jpg)
 ![](2024Jun_BFSU2.jpg)